 Students should strive to continually meet the minimum progress, attendance, and grade requirements throughout their enrollment period and to complete each evaluation period on time.
 Not only does failure to complete on time place students' enrollment at risk, but each delay postpones graduation and the ability to become licensed and employed.
 All academic progress standards are cumulative from the point of entry into school and apply to all students (full-time, part-time and less than part-time) enrolled in the Cosmetology, Salon and Spa Leadership, Skin Care Therapy, Manicure, Makeup Artistry, and Teacher Training.
 To avoid delayed graduation, termination of enrollment and elimination of eligibility for financial aid, student must be making satisfactory academic progress.
-Students meeting the scheduled requirements for academic progress and attendance at an academic review point are considered to be making satisfactory academic progress and will remain eligible for financial aid awards.
-Students will be given hard copies of their Satisfactory Academic Progress Determination at the time of each evaluation.
+Students meeting the scheduled requirements for academic progress and attendance at an academic review point are considered to be making satisfactory academic progress Determination at the time of each evaluation.
 Students who do not meet the required progress standards will receive written notification of their loss of eligibility for financial aid.